ibm-cloud-docs/sap/sap-offerings-hana-iaas-power-virtual-server-profiles.md

 The IBM Power Virtual Server for SAP HANA have profile names that are contextual and sequential.
 SAP HANA has multiple families of profiles, each associated with the required Service Level Agreements (SLAs):

 * `cnp1` = Nonproduct development for testing or development use only.
-Not intended for production deployments; not supported or certified by SAP production.
+Not intended for production deployments; not supported or certified for SAP production.
 * `ush1` = Small for OLAP/OLTP workloads that don't require as much CPU and storage consumption
 * `umh` = Ultra Memory HANA for OLTP that use 1:240 as the cpu:memory ratio
 * `mh1` = High Memory for OLAP that use 1:180 as the cpu:memory ratio